Methadone Addiction And Treatment Options

 Methadone is a Schedule II controlled substance, so despite its legitimate medical purpose, it has a high potential for abuse and may lead to drug dependence.
 Methadone isn’t abused quite as much as illicit drugs like heroin, cocaine or ecstasy but it can be just as dangerous.

 To abuse methadone means to use the drug in any way not intended by the prescribing doctor.
-Methadone abuse can be anything from using a friend’s prescription for pain to using methadone purchased on the street to get high.
-A person suffering with an opioid use disorder may use methadone regardless of the negative effects it has on their life.
+Methadone abuse can be anything from using a friend’s prescription for the pain of using methadone purchased on the street to get high.
+A person suffering from an opioid use disorder may use methadone regardless of the negative effects it has on their life.

 A person suffering from a methadone addiction may experience intense cravings, irritability, anxiety and other withdrawal symptoms when they stop using methadone or are unable to go to a methadone clinic.